-Everyone knows about rich Vietnamese culture, delicious street food, friendly people and scenic landscape.
+Everyone knows about rich Vietnamese culture, delicious street food, friendly people, and scenic landscapes.
 Are you an active person who wants to experience Vietnam from a whole different angle?
 Well, Vietnam is one of the most attractive destinations in the SEA region when it comes to hiking and trekking.

 The whole country has a scenic and diverse landscape so that you can pick different hiking routes depending on your current body condition.
 The northern part of Vietnam is well known for stunning mountains and endless terrace fields, while central Vietnam is filled with coffee fields on the mountains in the middle of the clouds.